 Reimbursement of Student Union Fees

-On 24 April 2013, the Bayerische Landtag reached the decision to elminate university tuition fees.
-As of winter semester 2013/2014, students are required to pay only the student union and basic semester ticket fees in the amount of 129,40 Euro at present.
+On 24 April 2013, the Bayerische Landtag decided to eliminate university tuition fees.
+As of winter semester 2013/2014, students are only required to pay the student union and basic semester ticket fees in the amount of 129,40 Euro at present.

 When can fees be refunded?